 2. Be a good listener.
 You need to understand that it’s not always about yourself as you can get more perspectives and answers when listening to other's viewpoints.
-Often, too many people are so wrapped up into what they are trying to sell that they forget that there is a client who as his own special needs which may not be what you think is the right answer.
+Often, too many people are so wrapped up in what they are trying to sell that they forget that there is a client who has his own special needs which may not be what you think is the right answer.

 "Listen so you can discover!"